Fragments Primer

 Rotations Halting

-In the most extreme scenario the tranched assets in lvBTC's collateral set matures into raw BTC (or gold) and the lvBTC token becomes a freely redeemable claim on the raw underlying asset.
+In the most extreme scenario the tranched assets in SrBTC's collateral set matures into raw BTC and the SrBTC token becomes a freely redeemable claim on the raw underlying asset.
 Although the system becomes more volatile, there are no bank-run conditions, insolvency, or cascading liquidations that take place along the way.

 When rotation capital is insufficient, the fixed term Sri tranches naturally and progressively degrade into their underlying asset.
-The following shows the progression of lvBTC's collateral set that halts rotation for four consecutive cycles:
+The following shows the progression of SrBTC's collateral set that halts rotation for four consecutive cycles:

 You can think of this as similar to ice and water.
 Imagine you have a voucher that's redeemable for a percentage of ice in a freezer.
-Continuing with this metaphor, If the refrigeration process halts (ie: rotations halt) your voucher (the lvBTC token) becomes redeemable for a combination of ice and water until the refrigeration process resumes, after which the water progressively freezes back into (and is redeemable for) ice.
+Continuing with this metaphor, If the refrigeration process halts (ie: rotations halt) your voucher (the SrBTC token) becomes redeemable for a combination of ice and water until the refrigeration process resumes, after which the water progressively freezes back into (and is redeemable for) ice.

-Since each vintage of senior tranches in the lvBTC collateral set is offset by a fixed time-window, when rotations halt, the lvBTC token becomes redeemable for a combination of raw BTC and senior tranches.
+Since each vintage of senior tranches in the SrBTC collateral set is offset by a fixed time-window, when rotations halt, the SrBTC token becomes redeemable for a combination of raw BTC and senior tranches.
 The longer rotations halt for the greater the fraction of redeemable collateral is raw BTC until rotations resume.

-As more senior BTC tranches mature into raw BTC the price of lvBTC will become temporarily more volatile because BTC is more volatile than senior BTC tranches.
-Similarly, as rotations resume the price of lvBTC will become more stable again because senior BTC tranches are heavily insulated from underlying BTC volatility.
+As more senior BTC tranches mature into raw BTC the price of SrBTC will become temporarily more volatile because BTC is more volatile than senior BTC tranches.
+Similarly, as rotations resume the price of SrBTC will become more stable again because senior BTC tranches are heavily insulated from underlying BTC volatility.

 This process of degrading and resuming is continuous rather than discrete.
 The system “bends” safely rather than “breaking” catastrophically.
-More specifically, rather than triggering bank-runs, insolvency or cascading liquidations, when under extreme stress the lvBTC token simply becomes temporarily more volatile, and can resume stability in the future without bailouts.
+More specifically, rather than triggering bank-runs, insolvency or cascading liquidations, when under extreme stress the SrBTC token simply becomes temporarily more volatile, and can resume stability in the future without bailouts.